 Phrase spoke like nothing but unpassionate words.

 The poet says that at that time I was so much influenced by your opinion that all these beautiful willows with birds and horses painted, appeared really hollow and meaningless to me.
 The poet looked at them very dispassionately and never understood the deeper meaning it carried.
-This kind of attitude is mostly seen in all of us when even though we might have a different philosophy of life, but our views and opinions are deeply influenced by someone near and dear to us.
+This kind of attitude is mostly seen in all of us when even though we might have a different philosophy of life, our views and opinions are deeply influenced by someone near and dear to us.